barboraberkova/english-for-designers/homework-11.md

     * Hands-free navigation designed to guide you smoothly from room to room.
 * **The Invisible UI Framework:** Keeping the digital interface minimal so it doesn't compete with the physical artwork.

-## Starting on a Blank Canvas /sketching process
-process

 - respondents (first thing first)
 - wireframes